aonsager/aonsager.github.io/slash/colophon.md

 ## Design decisions

 I like the home page to show my most recent posts, and for it to show the full post content as much as possible.
-Sometimes I'll have a very long post with many code snippets, and for those I will have a "read more" link to see the full text.
+Sometimes I'll have a very long post with many code snippets though, and for those I will have a "read more" link to see the full text.

 ### The post header